Ojo-chegbe/PansGPT./embedding-service/README.md

-# Embedding Service for Render & Northflank Deployment
+# Embedding Service for AWS Deployment

-This service provides embedding generation capabilities using Sentence Transformers, optimized for deployment on Render and Northflank.
+This service provides embedding generation capabilities using Sentence Transformers, optimized for deployment on AWS EC2.

 ## Features